 - 18 or more credits (of the 60 credits required for their associate degree) in Anthropology

 ** Arts courses are available in the Faculty of Languages, Literature, and Performing Arts, and the Faculty of Humanities and Social Sciences.
-To confirm whether a course is designated as "humanities" or "social sciences, check with an Academic Advisor.
-Courses in Economics and Mathematics also may be used as Arts electives toward an Associate of Arts Degree.
+To confirm whether a course is designated as "humanities" or "social sciences," check the Associate of Arts degree graduation checklist.
+Economics courses are Arts courses.
+Arts courses may also include Mathematics courses.

 - An Arts course is defined as any course in a subject area for which there is a Baccalaureate of Arts Degree at one of the research universities.